Leeça St. Aubin

 My work centers on weddings and events, as well as environmental portraiture: people in context, doing what they love, surrounded by the spaces, work, and communities that shape them.

-I’m less interested in directing a moment than in recognizing it.
+I’m less interested in directing a moment than in paying attention to it.
+My goal is to notice the small gestures, quiet exchanges, and moments of connection that people are often too busy living to fully see.
 Whether I’m documenting a wedding day, an event, or working with an artist or business owner, my approach remains the same — quiet, attentive, and grounded in what’s real.

 I pay attention to the small gestures, the in-between moments, the atmosphere of a place.
 The goal is always simple: images that feel honest, natural, and alive.